-Click Browse to change the destination location for the software in figure 2-5.
+Click Browse to change the Destination Location of the software in figure 2-5.
 Click Next to continue the Installation.
 Click Back to return to the previous page, or click Cancel to end the Installation.

 Figure 2-5 Choose Destination Location